 These vocational tests were the only ones available in the old days.
 Newer editions of these and other tests are likely to be better.

 Get the Data First

-Bottom line: Like so much in life, before trying to create a treatment plan, get the data first.
+Bottom line: Like many things in life, before you try to create a plan, get your data first.

 When I was in college, I came within a hair of flunking out.
 I was on probation for more semesters than I was off.
 I felt depressed off and on.